 1.10 Evidence of late payments to suppliers by affiliate.
 No Late payments to suppliers can have a negative impact on factories and their ability to pay workers on time.
 Most garment workers have minimal savings, and even a brief delay in payments can cause serious problems.
 Based on a complaint or audit report; review of factory and affiliate financial documents.
 0 0 -1 1.11 Degree to which affiliate assesses root causes of wages lower than living wages with suppliers and takes steps towards the implementation of living wages.
-Basic approach Sustained progress towards living wages requires adjustments to affiliates' policies.
+Factory-level approach Sustained progress towards living wages requires adjustments to affiliates' policies.
 Documentation of policy assessments and/or concrete progress towards living wages.
-2 8 0
+4 8 0

-Recommendation: FWF encourages Tailor & Stitch to discuss with suppliers about possibilities to work towards higher benchmarks.
-The company should take an active role in discussing living wages with its suppliers.
+Recommendation: FWF encourages Tailor & Stitch to further discuss with suppliers about possibilities to work towards higher benchmarks.
 The FWF wage ladder can be used as a tool support making steps towards implementing living wages.
 FWF has developed experience with approaches that ensure that production workers in the selected factory take full benefit from the additional amounts that are committed to wage increases.